-Olympus OM-D E-M1 Body with FREE Battery Grip
+Olympus OM-D E-M1 Body (Black) with FREE Battery Grip

 The Olympus OM-D E-M1 is the most advanced compact system camera ever produced.
 It comes packed with sophisticated technologies that outperform D-SLR cameras in terms of image quality, versatility and reliability.
 These advantages are matched by a body design that is the perfect size with a portable weight.

 - 16.28 million pixel sensor LiveMOS

 - “DUAL FAST AF” (Phase detection and contrast detection AF).